After a beautiful peaceful day does your baby hit 4pm and suddenly decided to cry, fuss, grizzle and cry?

 6. Utilise White Noise

-White noise machines are a great way to calm babies at the end of the day and avoid the witching hour as they cut down on distracting household noises and make it easier for them to settle.
+White noise machines are a great way to calm babies at the end of the day and avoid the witching hour as they cut down on distracting household and background noises, making it easier for them to settle.

 For the first few weeks, your baby will have been able to sleep almost anywhere no matter how noisy…